{-# LANGUAGE AllowAmbiguousTypes #-}

 BuiltinSemanticsVariant fun

-toBuiltinMeaning @_ @_ @(Term TyName Name uni fun ()) BuiltinSemanticsVariant fun
+withTypeSchemeOfBuiltinFunction @(Term TyName Name uni fun ()) BuiltinSemanticsVariant fun

-semvar fun
+semVar fun

-BuiltinMeaning TypeScheme (Term TyName Name uni fun ()) args res
+fun TypeScheme (Term TyName Name uni fun ()) args res

-_ -> TypeScheme (Term TyName Name uni fun ()) args res
+TypeScheme (Term TyName Name uni fun ()) args res

 -> Type TyName (UniOf (Term TyName Name uni fun ())) ()